 The History of Traditional vs Simplified Chinese

 Chinese is an ancient language that has continued to adapt through the centuries.
-With the invention of paper in China in 105 CE, Traditional Chinese has evolved through the different dynasties of China and the spread of the language to other geographical locations in Asia.
+Since the invention of paper in China in 105 CE, Traditional Chinese has evolved through the different dynasties of China and the spread of the language to other geographical locations in Asia.
 In fact, Chinese characters are the oldest writing systems that are still in practice today.

 Many Chinese intellectuals supported the switch from Traditional Chinese to a more simplified form that uses fewer strokes and could improve the literacy rates of the Chinese population.
 National education as well as classic works of literature would be more accessible to a greater number of people.
 At the time, the illiteracy rate was more than 80% whereas today the literacy rate is close to 99.6%.